goabstract/Marketing-for-Engineers/Contribution_Guidelines.md

 * Video and podcast should be done in a good English, so engineers from all around the globe could understand it!
 * Please, don’t submit shameless promotion stuff with million popups and “sign now” forms.
 A lot of great marketing content is spoiled with this destructive self-promotion.
 We try to avoid it in our list.
 * Software & hardware focus of the content is a plus, but not required.
 * Tools can be paid, but it should have a pricing plan for individuals.
-Please, don’t submit tools, which are oriented on marketing agencies.
+Please, don’t submit tools, which are oriented on marketing agencies and cost an enormous amount of money.

 ## 🔮 Review Workflow